Assurance Wireless

 It’s not just about gadgets or wires; it’s about keeping people linked to what matters.
 But here’s the thing—many don’t know they qualify or how easy it is to apply.
 This program could change lives.
 Keep reading to learn how it might change yours.

 The Lifeline Program is a way to help people who don’t have a lot of money stay connected with phone and internet services.
 Imagine not being able to call for help or look for a job because you can’t afford a phone.
-That’s what happened to a mom I met once.
-She had to pick between buying food or paying her phone bill.

 It’s tough to think about, but programs like Lifeline can make all the difference.
 If you’re looking for affordable phone or internet services, consider Cliq Mobile’s Lifeline Assistance Program to keep you connected.